openupm/openupm/docs/docs/index.md

 ---
 # Introduction

-OpenUPM is a service for hosting and building open source unity package manager (upm) packages.
-It's composed of two parts: a managed upm package registry with an automatic build pipelines.
-The intention is to create an universal platform to discover, share and distribute open source upm packages, and a community along with it.
+OpenUPM is a service for hosting and building open source UPM (Unity Package Manager) packages.
+It's composed of two parts: a managed UPM registry and automatic build pipelines.
+The intention is to create an universal platform to discover, share and distribute open source UPM packages.

 ::: warning DISCLAIMER
 OpenUPM is not an official service provided by Unity Technologies Inc.